Chart Color Schemes

 The latest Census data sees Wyreema placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Wyreema had a low cultural diversity, with 93.8% of its residents born in Australia, 93.4% being citizens, and 97.4% speaking English only at home.
-Christianity was the predominant religion, comprising 56.6% of Wyreema's population.
-Notably, Judaism was overrepresented, making up 0.2% compared to 0% across the rest of Queensland.
+Wyreema's cultural diversity was found to be below average, with 93.8% of its population born in Australia, 93.4% being citizens, and 97.4% speaking English only at home.
+Christianity was the predominant religion in Wyreema, comprising 56.6% of people.
+Notably, Judaism, at 0.2%, was overrepresented compared to the rest of Queensland, where it comprised 0%.

-In terms of ancestry, Australian was the most represented group at 34.8%, significantly higher than the regional average of 27.4%.
-English and German followed, comprising 29.4% and 8.7% respectively.
-Some ethnic groups had notable differences in representation: Australian Aboriginal was overrepresented at 4.9% (compared to 3.3% regionally) and Lebanese at 0.2% (versus 0.1%).
+In terms of ancestry, Australians formed the largest group at 34.8%, significantly higher than the regional average of 27.4%.
+English and German groups followed at 29.4% and 8.7% respectively.
+Australian Aboriginals were notably overrepresented in Wyreema at 4.9%, compared to 3.3% regionally, and Lebanese representation was also higher at 0.2% versus 0.1%.

 Frequently Asked Questions - Diversity